 The sophisticated node provisioning and image management system in Bright Cluster Manager® allows you to do the following:

-- Create, manage and use as many node images as required.
+- Create, manage and use as many software images as required.

-- Create, manage and use images that are very different (for example, based on different Linux kernels or distributions).
+- Create, manage and use images that are very different (for example, based on different Linux kernels, distributions of Linux, or hardware architectures).

 - Create or change images substantially without breaking compatibility with application software.